Samuel Loomis: Original series (1978–1995)

 Halloween II (1981) begins at the final moments of the first film.
 Laurie is taken to Haddonfield Memorial Hospital, while Brackett accompanies Loomis in his search for Michael.
 The pair spots a masked figure that may be Myers, but he is struck by a car and immolated which confounds identification of the body.
 Sheriff Brackett learns his daughter Annie was killed by Michael, and angrily blames Loomis for letting him escape and leaves the search to Deputy Gary Hunt.
 Investigation of the burned corpse reveals it was not Myers, whose trail is picked up at the local elementary school.
 As Loomis investigates he discovers clues connecting Michael to the occult practice of Samhain, suggesting an explanation to his seeming invulnerability and murderous desire.
 The search is interrupted by a returning Chambers: the governor has ordered Loomis to return immediately to Smith's Grove accompanied by a US Marshal.
 Along the way, Marion shares that a previously sealed file reveals that Laurie is Michael's sister, adopted by the Strodes after the death of her parents.
 Realizing that Michael is after Laurie, Loomis forces the Marshal to drive to Haddonfield Memorial at gunpoint.
 The trio reach the hospital to defend Laurie.
 As Marion attempts to contact the police, Michael kills the Marshal and chases Loomis and Laurie into an operating theater.
 Michael stabs Loomis in the stomach, seriously wounding him, but Laurie blinds Michael by shooting him in the eyes.
 The pair fill the room with oxygen and ether.
 Laurie flees while Loomis ignites the flammable gases, blowing up the operating room.
-Miraculously, Loomis survives, as he is thrown out of the room by the explosion and is knocked unconscious.
-Michael, engulfed in flames, staggers out of the room before finally collapsing lifeless.
+In the original timeline, Loomis dies in the explosion, while he miraculously survives in the Thorn Timeline (the fourth through sixth films) as he is thrown out of the room by the explosion and is knocked unconscious.
+Michael, engulfed in flames, staggers out of the room before finally collapsing lifeless in the original timeline, while surviving, albeit in a coma, in the Thorn Timeline.